1app.energy blogBy 1app.energy Team6 min read

 Agile can beat Go on some nights, days and regions, but the variance is significant and the result depends on actual daily slots, season, usage and region.

-The key variable: can your battery act automatically?
+The key variable: can your battery act on Agile prices?

 This is where most comparisons stop being useful.